 Demographic actuarial assumptions used in this valuation are based on the 2017 experience study of the California Public Employees Retirement System using data from 1997 to 2015, except for a different basis used to project future mortality improvements.
-Rates for selected age and service are shown below and on the following pages.
-The representative mortality rates were the published CalPERS rates, adjusted to back out 15 years of Scale MP 2016 to central year 2015, then projected as described below.

 Mortality rates were based on the MacLeod Watts Scale 2018 applied generationally from 2015.